Welcome to the one stop FREE shop of some tips to improve your credit score.

 Your credit score is very important.
 It gives you an idea of how companies may view you when you apply for credit.
 A higher credit score means lenders see you as a lower risk and it’s more likely for you to be successful with applications.
 So, a good score will be great news for you if you’re hoping to get a new credit card, apply for a loan, or even a mortgage.

 For starters, make sure your personal address is not listed on Companies House – most of our clients use our address.

 Fraud and/or identity theft can ruin your reputation to lenders as being a reliable borrower – this is gutting, especially if you have worked so hard towards getting an excellent credit score.
 Never give your pin to anyone (even your cat) or let your card go out of sight; if not, then store in a secure place (Especially since June 2020 when contactless payments have increased to £45.00 per transaction).

-Also, never give away details on cold calls or emails - it's likely to be a scam.
-Claw away at cashpoints (ATMs) to ensure that they have not been tampered with or are fitted with cloning devices - you don’t want to be paying for alcohol for a thief.
-It may be worth investing in a RFID blocking wallet - this protects cards against being cloned with machines.
+Also, never give away details on cold calls or emails – it’s likely to be a scam.
+Claw away at cashpoints (ATMs) to ensure that they have not been tampered with or are fitted with cloning devices – you don’t want to be paying for alcohol for a thief.
+It may be worth investing in a RFID blocking wallet – this protects cards against being cloned with machines.
 Always check your bank statement to identify if any unauthorised transactions have occurred, and contact your bank immediately.
-You might want to check with the other half first though, in case they have been on a spending spree for you.
+You might want to check with the other half first though, in case they have been on a sp